Wristcutters: A Love Story: Music

 Gogol Bordello's music is used throughout the film; the character Eugene is partly based on the band's lead singer, Eugene Hütz.
 Tom Waits, who plays Kneller in the film, also appears on the soundtrack with the song "Dead and Lovely" (from his 2004 album Real Gone) in the opening credits.
-Joy Division's "Love Will Tear Us Apart" and Christian Death's "Deathwish" can be heard in the background of the first bar scene of the film (both bands were fronted by singers who died by suicide), and an arrangement of "Gloomy Sunday" can be heard at a later point, songs about or associated with suicide.
+Joy Division's "Love Will Tear Us Apart" and Christian Death's "Deathwish" can be heard in the background of the first bar scene of the film (both bands were fronted by singers who died by suicide), and an arrangement of "Gloomy Sunday" can be heard at a later point, all songs about or associated with suicide.

 Reception

-As of March 2015, the film has a 67% approval rating on Rotten Tomatoes.
+The film has a 66% approval rating on Rotten Tomatoes.
 The consensus reads, "Wristcutters: A Love Story sounds like a normal enough indie flick.
 Boy meets girl.
 Boy gets separated from girl.
 Boy goes on a road trip with friends to find girl and gains a new perspective on life.
-Except everybody’s dead."
+Except everybody's dead."
 On Metacritic, it has a rating of 62/100, which the site labels as "generally favorable reviews".
 The film received a positive review in The New York Times, which named it a "Critics' Pick" and said in part that it "has an offbeat, absurdist charm that turns a potentially creepy concept into an odd, touching adventure."